9 of South Australia’s best sunsets in national parks

 For panoramic views across the city skyline all the way to the coast, head to Adelaide’s highest peak.
-Mount Lofty Summit is the perfect place to watch the sun go down and its only 16 kilometres from the CBD.
-Perch yourself on one of the benches and drink in the dramatic views from 710 metres above sea level.
+Mount Lofty Summit is the perfect place to watch the sun go down, and it's only 16 km from the CBD.
+Perch yourself on one of the benches and drink in the dramatic views from 710 m above sea level.

 8. Ikara-Flinders Ranges National Park

 You’d be forgiven if you looked at this picture and thought you were about to enter the pearly gates of heaven.
 Ikara-Flinders Ranges National Park is not far off.
 It’s one of SA’s most popular tourist destinations and home to Aboriginal art rock sites, geological history, impressive fossils and well-preserved cultural heritage.
 Oh and it’s also a great place to see killer sunsets too.